NetFACS/NetFACS/README.md

 Let’s start with the bipartite overlap network: we can visualise which conditions (in our case, emotions), share Action Units.
-To make the process easier, there is a ‘netfacs_multiple’ function that runs the netfacs function for all levels of a condition against all others.
+To make the process easier, there is a `netfacs_multiple` function that runs the netfacs function for all levels of a condition against all others.

 ``` r